Selflender logo Back to Data & Guides

 How to get a car loan with bad credit

 If possible, take steps to improve your credit before car shopping.
-Raising your credit score just enough to get you out of the Deep Subprime category could save you thousands of dollars in interest over the life of the loan.
+Lifting your credit score just enough to get you out of the Deep Subprime category could save you thousands of dollars in interest over the life of the loan.

 How to build your credit score for a car loan